jamessewell/django-timescaledb/README.rst

-rename (if not already named `time`) and change type of existing `DateTimeField` (rename first then run `makemigrations` and then change the type, so that `makemigration` considers it as change in same field instead of removing and adding new field).
+rename (if not already named `time`) and change type of existing `DateTimeField` (rename first then run `makemigrations` and then change the type, so that `makemigrations` considers it as change in same field instead of removing and adding new field).
 This also triggers the creation of a hypertable.